Dani-24/Serapios/index.md

 # Super Soukoban
-## By Serapios

-### Super Soukoban is an arcade game for the Super Nintendo Entertainment System launched in 1993
+ Super Soukoban is an arcade game for the Super Nintendo Entertainment System launched in 1993.